\"Writing.Com

 The saplings that wedged their way between the cobblestones counted among Sven's closest friends.
 He knew their names, names that no tongue could ever speak.
 They welcomed him, and spoke to him of sunlight and clouds and rain.

-Except the stranger, a new, silent tree that stood above its older fellows.
-Unable to get its attention, Sven walked toward it.
+A new, silent tree stood above its older fellows.

 Never did an unwanted weed get so tall; the villagers refused to abide intruders that stood out.
-As he came close enough to speak to this peculiar transplant in his garden, he saw not a tree but a sword that had been plunged between cobblestones.
+As he came close enough to speak to this peculiar transplant in his garden, a fog formed about the strange tree, covering his entire vision.

 Sven blinked in surprise, though he did not expect things to always make sense.
 After taking a breath, he shrugged.
 "Why couldn't there be a sword stuck in the street?"

-As Sven gripped the handle, and freed the sword from the cobblestone, he felt a gritty hard place in his chest and squinted at the far ends of the square, looking for passersby.
 The thought of the hateful, cowardly villagers screaming as he chased them down lifted the weight from his chest and stretched his face into a vicious smile.
 Sven snarled in glee, only for a second, and threw the sword down in disgust.

 The blacksmith and bookbinder walked idly by.

 As if he were merely playing with a stick.
 This brought no surprise.
 False friends ignore your greatest moments, and enemies never acknowledge you at your best.
 In order to act unseen, Sven watched the uppity villagers passing by.
-At the proper moment, he gently wrapped the dangerous, living metal in his tattered cloak and stole away.
+At the proper moment, he grabbed the dangerous, living metal in his tattered cloak and stole away.

 If nothing else, the evil blade would fetch a high price.
 Boys like Sven had no use for weapons—such dark passions belonged to more important men—though the money would come in handy.
-His wife owed the church for petty sins, and his boys needed waterproof shoes to run about this rainy season.
+His wife owed the church for petty sins, and his boys needed waterproof oil for their shoes to run about this rainy season.
 Of course, one day a sword would come in handy.
 He might need a blade, especially one that could draw forth the warrior spirit.
 This blade might drive his hand when the wells of courage ran dry.

 Sven frowned on his soft, fat hands.
 They hardly deserved any sword, however shabby.
 "I will sell it, and never have to work again."
-He nodded, as if that closed the matter.

-But the precious bundle drew his eyes.
-Lifting the rag, he stared into the blade until he saw through the cloudy red image of rust to the fine red and orange etchings.
 The magic disguised the art and turned aside the lustful gaze of the fools about him.
 He stumbled and stumbled, still unable to look away.
 The thought of this fine weapon hanging at his side made him grin with pride.
 "You will rue the day."

 Montolio, the kindly old merchant, would laugh and take pity on Sven, mocking the sword along with the owner.
 How Sven would relish the irony!
 He might pretend to hate their mirth, or to lap it up like a pathetic painted performer in the circus—the clown who gathers tips as much by pity as by skill.
 With a nod, Sven turned away from the fish market and his errands.
 He now had a destiny and would need a scabbard and a name.
 "Sven the Warlord, Wielder of Livestealer?"
 Shaking his head, he chuckled and petted his precious new friend.